 Even if you have a few good keywords, search for more to replace your weaker ones.

-There are many ways you can aggressively promote your books and yourself as an author, without upsetting the world.
+There are many ways you can aggressively market your book or books and yourself as an author without upsetting the world.

 But always remember to channel your determination intelligently and productively, and you’ll not only keep your friends, but you will also sell your books.